aelew/ocr-api/README.md

 # 📷 ocr-api

-An API written in Go that detects and extracts text from images using OpenAI's GPT-4o-mini model.
+A simple Golang API that detects and extracts text from images using OpenAI's GPT-4o-mini model.

 ## 🧾 License